AdobeDocs/journey-optimizer-learn.en/help/summit/l820-lab-workbook/lesson-2-create-a-push-campaign.md

    ![Edit content button](/help/summit/l820-lab-workbook/assets/2-3-action-edit-content-button.png)
    <br>

-1. On the next screen, depending on the mobile device you have, select either the [!DNL iOS] or [!DNL Android&trade;] tab to configure your content.
+1. On the next screen, depending on the mobile device you have, select either the [!DNL iOS] or [!DNL Android&trade;&trade;] tab to configure your content.

 >[!BEGINTABS]